-Syrian media: Blast hits Kurdish fighters in northeast Syria
+Islamic State targets US convoy in northeast Syria

-The state news agency SANA and the Kurdish Hawar news agency, based in northern Syria, say the blast was a suicide bombing that targeted a Syrian Kurdish checkpoint near the town of Shaddadeh.
+U.S. military Col. Sean Ryan said there were no casualties among the U.S.-led coalition members.
+He added: “We can confirm a combined U.S. and Syrian partner force convoy was involved” in the suicide bomb attack.

-The Britain-based Syrian Observatory for Human Rights says the blast targeted a convoy of the U.S.-led coalition and U.S.-backed Kurdish-led fighters, adding that five people were killed in the blast.
-There was no immediate confirmation of that report.
+“We will continue to review the situation and provide updates as appropriate,” he added.

-Monday’s attack came days after a suicide attack killed 16 people, including four Americans, in the northern town of Manbij in Syria.
+Monday’s attack came days after a suicide attack killed 16 people, including two U.S. service members and two American civilians, in the northern Syrian town of Manbij.
+It also came a month after U.S. President Donald Trump announced his intention to withdraw troops from the war-torn country, declaring that IS had been defeated.

 Most Read Nation & World Stories